1. Alphabet Inc.

 Turnover by division (in US$ billion)

 Executives and Directors

-- Sundar Pichai, Chief Executive Officer, Google
+- Sundar Pichai, Chief Executive Officer, Alphabet and Google

 Board of Directors: